Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Quiz lêr mais; mas as linhas fugiam, ondeando como cobras assustadas, e no vazio que deixavam, d'uma lividez de pergaminho, lá ficava, rebrilhando em negro, a interpellação estranha―«tocarás tu a compainha?»

-I may read more; but the lines fled, writhing like frightened snakes, and in the void they left, a pallor of parchment, there remained, gleaming black, the strange interrogation—“Will you ring the bell?”
+I wanted to read more; but the lines fled, waving like frightened snakes, and in the void they left, of a parchment pallor, there remained, glittering in black, the strange interpellation - "will you ring the bell?"

 Se o volume fosse d'uma honesta edição Michel-Levy, de capa amarella, eu, que por fim não me achava perdido n'uma floresta de ballada allemã, e podia da minha sacada vêr branquejar á luz do gaz o correame da patrulha―teria simplesmente fechado o livro, e estava dissipada a allucinação nervosa.

-If the book were a genuine Michel-Levy edition, with its yellow cover, I, who was no longer lost in a German forest of a ballad, and could see from my balcony the patrol's route blanching in the gaslight—would have simply closed the book, and the nervous hallucination was dispelled.
+If the volume had been from an honest Michel-Levy edition, with a yellow cover, I, who at last did not find myself lost in a forest of German ballads, and could from my vantage point see the patrol's bridle whitening in the gaslight - I would have simply closed the book, and the nervous hallucination would have been dispelled.

-A supernatural influence seized me, slowly dragging me out of reality and reason: and in my spirit, two visions formed—on one side, a decrepit Mandarin, dying painlessly, far away, in a Chinese kiosk, at the sound of a tiny bell; on the other, a mountain of gold scintillating at my feet!
+and in my spirit two visions formed - on the one side a Mandarin, decrepit, dying without pain, far away, in a Chinese kiosk, to a ti-li-tin of a bell; on the other a whole mountain of gold scintillating at my feet!

 Isto era tão nitido, que eu via os olhos obliquos do velho personagem embaciarem-se, como cobertos d'uma tenue camada de pó; e sentia o fino tinir de libras rolando juntas.

-This was so clear that I could see the old character's oblique eyes cloud over, as if covered with a thin layer of dust; and I could hear the fine clinking of pounds rolling together.
+This was so vivid that I could see the old character's oblique eyes becoming dim, as if covered by a thin layer of dust; and I could feel the fine tinkling of pounds rolling together.

 E immovel, arripiado, cravava os olhos ardentes na campainha, pousada pacatamente diante de mim sobre um diccionario francez―a campainha prevista, citada no mirifico in-folio...

-And motionless, trembling, I fixed my burning eyes on the bell, resting peacefully before me on a French dictionary—the bell foretold, cited in the magnificent folio...
+And motionless, shuddering, I fixed my burning eyes on the bell, peacefully placed before me on a French dictionary - the bell foreseen, cited in the miraculous in-folio...

 Foi então que, do outro lado da mesa, uma voz insinuante e metallica me disse, no silencio:

-It was then that, on the other side of the table, a seductive, metallic voice whispered to me in the silence:
+It was then that, from the other side of the table, an insinuating, metallic voice said to me in the silence:

 ―Vamos, Theodoro, meu amigo, estenda a mão, toque a campainha, seja um forte!

-—Come on, Theodore, my friend, stretch out your hand, ring the bell, be bold!
+- Come on, Theodoro, my friend, stretch out your hand, ring the bell, be a man!

 O abat-jour verde da vela punha uma penumbra em redor.

-The green lampshade cast a dim light around.
+The green lampshade of the candle cast a penumbra all around.

 Ergui-o, a tremer.